THE SCENARIO JURY AT FASTAVAL

 BEFORE FASTAVAL

-The chief judge is appointed by ALEA, and they go on to select a jury of five co-judges for a total of six.
+The chief judge is appointed by their predecessor, and they go on to select a jury of five co-judges for a total of six.
 It is generally a priority to assemble a balanced jury with many different perspectives on role-playing and also with varying levels of experience.
 Writers, game masters, and players with different preferences are almost always represented.
 The jury typically meets up once before the scenarios are submitted, to agree on their process and to discuss and clarify the different Otto categories.
 But the real work starts after the scenario deadline.
 All the scenarios are read thoroughly by the jury and they typically include around 1500 pages of written material.
 Every scenario is analyzed and discussed on the jury’s internal forum and these form the basis of the feedback that writers receive after Fastaval.

 A week or two before Fastaval the jury meets up for a long working weekend.
 Here they examine all the scenarios and the written feedback again and they lay down a shortlist of potential nominees in the different categories.
 They might even have a tentative idea about possible winners, but nothing is final before Fastaval.
 Even though the judges primarily examine the written texts it is still very important for them to get a sense of what happens when the scenario is played.
 There can also be elements of a scenario that are hard to visualize through the text alone but might emerge in playing the game and the jury is aware of this.